-Check blogs for deals you might miss.
+You should check blogs for deals you might miss

 With a full schedule, we can all agree that we don't always have time to read through every weekly ad or scroll through all the daily coupons.
-That's why it's useful to check blogs like i heart Kroger and Kroger Krazy that display featured deals and round up the best savings.
+That's why it's useful to check blogs like I Heart Kroger and Kroger Krazy that display featured deals and round up the best savings.

-Be on the lookout for checkout coupons.
+Kroger shoppers should be on the lookout for checkout coupons

 If you're shopping for meat you're planning on using today, be on the lookout for "Woohoo" or "Manager's Special" tags, which indicate you're getting a bargain on an item that's nearing its sell-by date.
 There's also a special section in the bakery for goods that are nearing their prime.

-Apply for the Kroger Rewards prepaid card.
+Customers can apply for the Kroger Rewards prepaid card

 If you do most of your grocery shopping at Kroger, it's probably worth it to apply for the reloadable Kroger REWARDS Prepaid Visa card.
 It has a 1-2-3 rewards point system.
 That's every 1 dollar you spend outside of Kroger stores, you get 1 point.
 You'll get 2 points for every $1 you spend in Kroger stores, and 3 points when you purchase Kroger brand items.
 When you've earned 1,000 points, you'll receive $5 in free groceries.